opensafely-actions/kaplan-meier-function/README.md

         --censor_date=CENSOR_VARNAME
             [default: character(0)] The name of a date variable (or name of a variable that is coercable to a date eg 'YYYY-MM-DD') that represents the censoring date.
 If not specified, then no censoring occurs except at `max_fup` time.

+        --weight=CENSOR_VARNAME
+            [default: character(0)] The name of a numeric variable that represents balancing / sampling weights.
+If not specified, then no weighting occurs.

         --min_count=MIN_COUNT
             [default: 6] integer.
 The minimum permissable event and censor counts for each 'step' in the KM curve.
 This ensures that at least `min_count` events occur at each event time.